joshuaRC02/Study-Help/README.txt

 Then afterwards you just have to open the terminal in the folder wiht README.txt and run the following commands:
 1. .\env\Scripts\activate
 2. python website.py

+MAC:
+Open the terminal in the folder with README.txt:
+1. go to whichever folder has the README.txt
+2. press 'shift + right click' anyhwere
+3. select "Open PowerShell window here"

+First time running the program, open the terminal in the folder with README.txt and run the following commands:
+1. python -m pip install pip
+2. python -m pip install pipenv
+3. pipenv install
+4. pipenv shell
+5. pip install -r requirements.txt
+6. python website.py

+Then afterwards you just have to open the terminal in the folder wiht README.txt and run the following commands:
+1. pipenv shell
+2. python website.py